Rush Limbo, the EIB network and the Limbo Institute for Advanced Conservative Studies.

 We didn't know it back then.

-But you have to remember, AIDS was treated not as a potentially deadly contagious, sexually transmitted disease.
+But you have to remember, AIDS was treated not as a potentially deadly, contagious, sexually transmitted disease.

 It was treated in a politically correct manner, and people died.

-And if you treat Ebola in the same way, a potentially deadly contagious disease, people are going to die.
+And if you treat Ebola in the same way, a potentially deadly, contagious disease, people are going to die.

-And I'm beside myself when I'm hearing these experts talk about um people who are contagious, they have means to stop people from coming in the country.
+And I'm beside myself when I'm hearing these experts talk about people who are contagious.

-They are allowing people, this administration to come into this country who are infected with this virus, and people are going to get sick, and people are going to die.
+They are allowing people, this administration, to come into this country who are infected with this virus.

-Now, wait a minute, that's the way it is.
+That's the way it is.

-Ivon, I was just watching CNN, and they just did what they called a reality check on Wolf Blitzer show, and they just said on CNN that it's it's impossible for Ebola to come across the border.
+Yvonne, I was just watching CNN, and they just did what they called a reality check on Wolf Blitzer Show.

 You understand?